10 Marcelo Bielsa quotes on Leeds United: ‘Everything was so beautiful’

 “To be able to take on such a job in a club with such a rich history is an honour.”

 “I would not consider any alternatives until my job here at Leeds is done.
 I am not going to be in contact with anyone and no-one has offered me anything.
-It is the least I can do given how I have been treated by the president of the club,” Bielsa said when asked about potentially staying for a fourth season at Elland Road.
+It is the least I can do given how I have been treated by the president of the club,” Bielsa said last season.

 “Any coach would like to work at this club, given how it has been designed.